 - Certain medical conditions like diabetes, hypertension and high myopia

 Symptoms and signs

 The symptoms usually start out very mild with no effect on your vision.
-However, as the cataract progress, symptoms will be become more obvious.
+However, as the cataract develops, symptoms will become more obvious.
 These could be light scatter, (e.g. glare from oncoming car headlights) and progressively more short sighted or vision becomes blurry and colours are dulled.
-The precise symptoms from cataract is largely depends on the type of cataract, such as;
+The precise symptoms from cataract are largely dependent on the type of cataract, such as;

-- Nuclear cataract- associated with ageing, and form deep in the nucleus (centre) of the lens.
+- Nuclear cataract- associated with ageing, and forms deep in the nucleus (centre) of the lens.